petterik/lajt/resources/private/notes/initial-idea.md

 - Reads can be cached in om.next, but a pass of path-meta is needed, which destroys (free) pointer equality checks.

 Changes to data should reactively update UI
-- om.next doesn't have this, as it doesn't know the underlying database format.
+- om.next doesn't have this.
+  - It uses an indexer and queued components to trigger re-renders (I think).
+- Knowing the underlying database format (e.g. datascript) would make it easier to implement reactiveness.
+  - It's possible that we can create protocols for this stuff though.
-- Equality checks can be run understand if data needs updating.
+- Equality checks can be run understand if data needs updating and UI needs rendering.

-Reads should (must?) declare their query.
+Reads should (must?) declare their entity-query.
+- Where entity-query returns entity ids that can be pulled from.
-- Reads without query cannot have a pattern?
+- Reads without an entity-query cannot have a pattern?
-  - Making them work as they do in re-frame.
+  - Then we can fall back on making them work as they do in re-frame.
+  - There are cases where one doesn't want to specify queries, but we'll have to come up with examples.

 Can we make counts or similar queries fast?
 - Counts can be done instead of pull.
 That's interesting.
+  - Meaning, let's say reads declare an entity-query:
+    - The read can then decide whether to pull on those entities or do whatever they want, like a count for example.
 - Could we make it possible to depend on other read's queries?
+  - This would be nice.
+  - There's one read declared with entity-query + pull pattern.
+Another read depends on that reads' entity-query.
+    - Whenever the result for the entity-query changes, the reads depending on that read would also be run.
+    - Do we want to split out entity-query, post-fn (e.g pull or count) all together.
+      - Making them interceptors like in reagent?
 - Example
   - :query/notifications
   - :query/notification-count